grab/engineering-blog/_posts/2019-04-10-loki-dynamic-mock-server-http-tcp-testing.md

 </div>

-The technical challenges we had to overcome
+The Technical Challenges We Had to Overcome
 ===========================================

 We wanted a comprehensive mocking solution so that teams don’t need to integrate multiple tools to achieve independent testing.
 It turned out that mocking TCP was most challenging because:

 *   It is a long running client-server connection, and it doesn’t follow an HTTP-like request/response pattern.
 *   Messages can be sent to the app without an incoming request as well, hence we had to expose a way via Loki to set a mock expectation which can send messages to the app without any request triggering it.
-*   As TCP is a long running connection, we needed a way to delimit incoming requests so we know when we can truncate and deserialize the incoming request into JSON.
+*   As TCP is a long running connection, we needed a way to delimit incoming requests so we know when we can truncate and deserialise the incoming request into JSON.

 We engineered the Loki backend to support both HTTP and TCP protocols on different ports.
 Yet, the mock expectations are set up using RESTful APIs over HTTP for both protocols.
 A single point of entry for setting expectations made it more intuitive for our developers.